In these divided and divisive times, what is the future course for our politics?

 In this ground-breaking book, Nick Timothy, one of Britain’s leading conservative thinkers and commentators, explores the powerful forces driving great changes in our economy, society and democracy.
 Drawing on his experience at the top of government, Timothy traces the crisis of Western democracy back to both the mistaken assumptions of philosophical liberalism and the rise of ideological ultra-liberalism on left, right and centre.

 Sparing no sacred cows, he proposes a new kind of conservatism that respects personal freedom but also demands solidarity.
 He argues that only by rediscovering a unifying sense of the common good and restoring a mutual web of responsibilities between all citizens and institutions can we reject the extremes of economic and cultural liberalism, overcome our divisions, and remake one nation.
 He goes on to outline an ambitious practical plan for change, covering issues ranging from immigration to the regulation of Big Tech.

-Nick Timothy’s forensic and provocative account of the monumental challenges facing Britain today is a must read for anybody tired of the stale dogmas of liberal left and right.
-It is a major contribution to the debate on the future of conservatism as it faces a crisis of identity and purpose.
+Nick Timothy’s original, forensic and thought-provoking analysis is a must-read for anybody tired by the old dogmas of the liberal left, right and centre.
+It is a major contribution to the debate on the future of conservatism as it grapples with geopolitical shifts, cultural change, and economic uncertainty.